-5. RESEARCH COMPETENCY REQUIREMENTS (revised Summer 2019, Spring 2022)
+5. Research Competency Requirements (revised Summer 2019, Spring 22, SU 23)

 Each student in the program is expected to demonstrate their developed research competency by meeting two requirements: (1) 1st-author conference presentation, and (2) publication in a peer-reviewed professional journal, approved by their research advisor, with any authorship.
-Acceptable alternatives to the journal publication requirement include (1) multiple (2 or more) first-author conference presentations in addition to meeting the general conference presentation requirement; (2) receiving a grant or fellowship from external sources (non-UNT) to support their research projects; and (3) author of a book chapter, with any authorship.
+Acceptable alternatives to the journal publication requirement include (a) multiple (2 or more) first-author conference presentations in addition to meeting the general conference presentation requirement; (b) receiving a grant or fellowship from external sources (non-UNT) to support their research projects; or (c) author of a book chapter, with any authorship.
+The research competency requirements must be based on work completed while the student is at UNT (i.e., a conference presentation or publication completed prior to entering the program would not count toward the research competency requirement).